aakashjangid/STSWS/SMSAPI/Readme.txt

-This is the test sms api.
+This is the Way2SMS sms api.